 Bus number 376 connects Glastonbury to Bristol every hour during the day, the #376 is much more useful for getting to and from Glastonbury.
 See the First Group bus company's site for schedules.
 You can easily get as far as Bath or Bristol by train or coach.
 Note that "coach" is the British English word for what North Americans would call an inter-city bus.

-Glastonbury is close to the center of the Somerset Levels, as you can see in the map at right above and in the larger area shown below.
+Glastonbury is close to the center of the Somerset Levels.
 The Tor just outside Glastonbury rises to 519 feet or 158 meters, making it the tallest point within the Levels but just about half the height of the ridge along its northern edge, just beyond Shepton Mallet, Wells and Cheddar.